Hold On

 In this outing, one thing reminded me why these are great friends beyond sharing common interests, beyond sharing common opinions, beyond sharing fun moments together.
 The fact that we can express our misgivings of each other, without the ill feelings is, I think, proof of a mature and strong friendship.
 More than acceptance, there is that desire to make friends grow.
 Being on the receiving end of constructive criticism from friends like these have made me aware of weaknesses, an awareness that is more acute than if the remark is coming from, say my boss or even my parents.

 It was amusing that even until now, there can still be new things we discover from one another: from confidential interrogations, discussions on love and friendship, and actuations by the beach we got to know of changes, intrigues and the like.
-Among the discoveries, the most striking and at the same time comforting for me, in the sense that they resonated with my own sentiments, were that we share the gratitude of how this companionship had contributed to our growth to the better as well as the desire to preserve the friendship for the rest of our lives.
+Among the discoveries, the most striking and at the same time comforting for me, in the sense that they resonated with my own sentiments,

 The outing was only an overnight stay, and our reunion ended too soon.
 With a sigh, our present commitments crept into our consciousness.
 We traveled to Manila in silence, to each his or her own thoughts.
 We were going back to the "real world" and wallow there until the next fantasy-turned-reality.